Oisavictor/E-HuB/README.md

 - Conduive Investment Climate or Enabling Environment
 - Value Re-orientation, Honesty, Dignity of labour and Hardwork

 We are proposing that since "Lack of adequate youth development programs" and "unemployable skills" are some problems of unemployment.
 While "value re-orientation and Entrepreneurial Education" are likely solutions to the above problem.

 We came up with an idea to develop a portal for both web and mobile that would educate and connect propective candidate to available jobs thereby making them more qualified and suited for any job opening; While we easy the connection for the job seekers and the recruiter.

-## **AIM AND OBJECTIVES of this project**
+## **AIM**

-The objective of this project is to create a platorm that would help reduce the unemployment rate in the country.
-This would be achieved by making a connection between qualified job seekers and recruiters.
+The Aim is to create a platorm that would help reduce the unemployment rate in the country and africa at large.

+## **OBJECTIVES**

+The objective of this project is to make a connection between qualified job seekers and recruiters by leveraging on our core values which is to attract, develop, enhance and retain.
+This would help us create a dynamic workforce ready for varoius job openings in the economy thereby reducing the unemployment rate.

 ## **DESCRIPTION**